tsaie79/openmx-wf/Atomate/setup-db/neu/README.md

 4. `requirements.txt` file contains the required packages to run the calculations.

+5. Use `tsaie79/deeph-e3-preprocess` on Docker Hub to run deeph-e3 preprocessing.

-4. Run this on the compute sites.
+6. Run this on the compute sites.